SyncfusionExamples/getting-started-with-the-aspnetcore-gantt-chart-control/README.md

 ## How to run the project

-* Check out this project to a location in your disk.
+* Check out this project to a location on your machine.
-* Open the solution file using the Visual Studio 2022.
+* Open the solution file using Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.